SharePoint/sp-dev-docs/docs/embedded/getting-started/spembedded-for-vscode.md

 # SharePoint Embedded for Visual Studio Code

-The SharePoint Embedded Visual Studio Code extension helps developers get started with SharePoint Embedded application development.
+The SharePoint Embedded Visual Studio Code extension helps developers get started for free with SharePoint Embedded application development.
 With the extension, developers can:

 1. Create and configure Microsoft Entra ID app registrations for use with SharePoint Embedded
 1. Create and manage [free trial container types](../concepts/app-concepts/containertypes.md#trial-use)
 1. Create more guest apps on a [free trial container type](../concepts/app-concepts/containertypes.md#trial-use)
 1. Load one of the [sample apps](https://github.com/microsoft/SharePoint-Embedded-Samples) and auto-populate its runtime configuration
 1. Export container type and Microsoft Entra ID app settings to a Postman Environment file for use with the [SharePoint Embedded Postman Collection](https://github.com/microsoft/SharePoint-Embedded-Samples/tree/main/Postman)

+> [!IMPORTANT]
+> To start building with SharePoint Embedded you will need an Microsoft 365 tenant.
+> If you do not already have a tenant, you can get your own tenant with the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program), [Microsoft Customer Digital Experience](https://cdx.transform.microsoft.com/), or create a free trial of an [Microsoft 365 E3 license](https://www.microsoft.com/en-us/microsoft-365/enterprise/microsoft365-plans-and-pricing).

 ## Installing SharePoint Embedded for Visual Studio Code